Are We All Heretics? A Reply to Zack HuntMar 29th, 2012 | By Andrew Preslar | Category: Blog Posts

 St. Thomas (II-II:11:1) defines heresy: “a species of infidelity in men who, having professed the faith of Christ, corrupt its dogmas”.
 “The right Christian faith consists in giving one’s voluntary assent to Christ in all that truly belongs to His teaching.
 There are, therefore, two ways of deviating from Christianity: the one by refusing to believe in Christ Himself, which is the way of infidelity, common to Pagans and Jews; the other by restricting belief to certain points of Christ’s doctrine selected and fashioned at pleasure, which is the way of heretics.
 The subject-matter of both faith and heresy is, therefore, the deposit of the faith, that is, the sum total of truths revealed in Scripture and Tradition as proposed to our belief by the Church.
 The believer accepts the whole deposit as proposed by the Church; the heretic accepts only such parts of it as commend themselves to his own approval.

-Once heresy is understood to be false doctrine, and not simply doctrine which I and those like me happen not to hold, and once we understand that we are saved not merely by belief, but by belief in the truth, then it becomes evident that we need to know what is the actual doctrinal content of divine revelation; i.e., true doctrine.
+Granted that heresy is false doctrine, and not simply doctrine which I and those like me happen not to hold, and granted that we are saved not merely by belief, but by belief in the truth, then it becomes evident that we need to know what is the actual doctrinal content of divine revelation; i.e., true doctrine.
 We cannot be content with Hunt’s softly skeptical assurance that we are all heretics, because heresy is not benign, it is cancerous.
-And if this cancer is in fact ubiquitous, then we are all in mortal peril.
+And if this cancer is in fact ubiquitous, then we are all in peril.

 As David Anders has recently shown, many Evangelicals are coming to terms with the implausibility of restorationism or Christian primitivism, whether of the confessional or fundamentalist variety, by adopting a more conciliatory attitude towards other groups of Christians, including Catholics and the Orthodox.
 The move from fundamentalism or confessional exclusivism to “we are all heretics,” or some other, less provocative, affirmation of ecumenical fallibility, seems to me to generally proceed along the following (hypothetical) line of reasoning: